Invoking a Computation from your Solana program

 payer

-: Pays transaction fees and rent
+: Pays transaction fees and rentsign_pda_account

-: Solana's system program for account creation
+: Solana's system program for account creationarcium_program

 : Arcium's core program that orchestrates MPC